MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 Now that you have a workspace, you can create a KQL database to store real-time data.

-1. At the bottom left of the portal, switch to the **Real Time Analytics** experience.
+1. At the bottom left of the portal, switch to the **Real-Time Intelligence** experience.

     ![Screenshot of the experience switcher menu.](./images/fabric-real-time.png)

-    The real time analytics home page includes tiles to create commonly used assets for real-time data analyis
+    The Real-Time Intelligence home page includes tiles to create commonly used assets for real-time data analysis.

-2. In the real time analytics home page, create a new **KQL Database** with a name of your choice.
+2. In the Real-Time Intelligence home page, create a new **Eventhouse** with a name of your choice.

     ![Screenshot of the RTA Editor with Create KQL DB Highlighted.](./images/create-kql-db.png)

+    The Eventhouse is used to group and manage your databases across projects.
+An empty KQL database is automatically created with the eventhouse's name and we will add data to it later in this exercise.

    You will see a dashboard screen and then select the KQL Database button at the top.

     ![Screenshot of a new KQL database.](./images/kql-database.png)